jtakayama/makahiki/install/install_readme.txt

 Run the script with the options specified for your operating system:

 Ubuntu x86:
-% sudo ./install/install.py --update_instance --os ubuntu --arch x86
+% python ./install/install.py --update_instance --os ubuntu --arch x86

 Ubuntu x64:
-% sudo ./install/install.py --update_instance --os ubuntu --arch x64
+% python ./install/install.py --update_instance --os ubuntu --arch x64

 RHEL 6 x64:
-% sudo ./install/install.py --update_instance --os redhat --arch x64
+% python ./install/install.py --update_instance --os redhat --arch x64

 The script will create a log file in makahiki/install/logs with a filename of the format "install_update_instance_<timestamp>.log," where <timestamp> is